 Increase your Chances of Living Longer

-Eating healthy and regular exercise increases your odds of living longer.
+Eating healthy and regular exercise increase your odds of living longer.
 You don’t even have to exercise vigorously your entire life to reap these benefits.
 Activities such as walking and swimming are just as effective especially if your have arthritis, fibromyalgia, or other chronic health problems.
 It is never too late to start exercising even if you have been sedentary for a long period of time.

 Remember if you are just starting out or a regular health nut you can benefit from these top 5 health benefits of physical activity.
 Not only will you be physically fit but you will also feel better too!